-On May 12, 2022, the Company announced that its board of directors authorized a \$25.0 million share repurchase program.
+On May 12, 2022 we announced that our board of directors authorized a \$25.0 million share repurchase program.
 Under the share repurchase program, Snap One may purchase shares of common stock on a discretionary basis from time to time through open market repurchases, privately negotiated transactions or other means, including through Rule 10b5-1 trading plans or through the use of other techniques such as accelerated share repurchases.
 The timing and number of shares repurchased will depend on a variety of factors, including stock price, trading volume, and general business and market conditions.
-The repurchase program expires at the end of 2023, does not obligate the Company to acquire a specified number of shares and may be modified, suspended or discontinued at any time at the board of directors' discretion.
-As of March 31, 2023, we had approximately \$21.9 million remaining under the repurchase program.
+The repurchase program expires at the end of 2023, does not obligate us to acquire a specified number of shares and may be modified, suspended or discontinued at any time at the board of directors' discretion.
+We did not repurchase any securities in the three months ended June 30, 2023, and as of June 30, 2023, had approximately \$21.9 million remaining under the repurchase program.